If 30%* of us are sensitive, why do we feel so rare?

 2. Relational

-Sensitive people often notice subtleties others miss and absorb emotional undercurrents and tend to be high on conscientiousness.
-We may wonder: Why does no one else seem to notice this?
-Why do I seem to feel much more - or do others too, but they just don’t talk about it?)
-When our inner experience doesn’t match the feedback we receive, it can reinforce the sense of being unusual, soft, weak or wrong.
+Sensitive people often notice subtleties others miss and absorb emotional undercurrents.
+Many are highly conscientious.
+That can leave us wondering: Why does no one else seem to notice this?
+Am I the only one who feels things this strongly?
+When our inner experience doesn’t match the feedback we receive, it can reinforce the sense of being unusual, weak, or wrong.

 3. Inner critic / Defence / Trauma

-Many sensitive people grew up hearing or absorbing phrases like “You’re too sensitive,” “Toughen up,” or “Stop overthinking.”
-These messages sting in the moment but they also become embedded and embodied - which is a problem.
-Over time, we may internalise the idea that sensitivity is an uncommon trait rather than a natural and valuable way of being.
+Many sensitive people grew up hearing phrases like “You’re too sensitive,” “Toughen up,” or “Stop overthinking.”
+These comments sting in the moment, but they also get absorbed into how we see ourselves.
+Over time, sensitivity can be internalised as a flaw rather than understood as a natural and valuable way of being.

 4. Individual differences and lack of shared understanding